Skip to content

 Which import statement to use depends on the export method used in the imported package.

 A good rule of thumb is to try importing a module using the import statement first.
-We will always use this method in the frontend.
+We have already used this method in the frontend.
 If import does not work, try a combined method: import ... = require('...').

 We strongly suggest you read more about TypeScript modules here.